-

 As long as you're honest about the condition of your vehicle, and as long as your neighbor fully understands both the positives and negatives of taking on ownership, there shouldn't be any problems with selling to your neighbor.

-Check out our Guide to Selling Your Car before you sell to anyone to make sure you're moving forward in a way that is honest, legal, and likely to get you the most money for the sell.
+Check out our Guide to Selling Your Car before you sell to anyone to make sure you're moving forward in a way that is honest, legal, and likely to get you the most money for the sale.

 Once I buy a vehicle, how long do I have to register it?